Finding a Sparse Connected Spanning Subgraph in a non-Uniform Failure Model: Problem-Specific Parameters

-Note that the last inequality follows from the fact that for connected component of size at most~$3$ we have~$|E(Q_j)|-2|V(Q_j)|+2<0$.
-Note that if~$\ell'+2t-3+z\ge\ell$, then~$(G,\ell)$ is a yes-instance of \stue.
+Note that the last inequality follows from the fact that for connected component of size at most~$3$ we have~$|E(Q_j)|-2\cdot|V(Q_j)|+2<0$.
+Note that if~${\ell'+2t-3+z\ge\ell}$, then~$(C,k)$ is a yes-instance of \stue.
 Hence, in the following, we may assume that~$\ell'+2t-3+z<\ell$.
-This implies that if~$G-v$ has at least $\ell$~connected components of size at most~$3$, then~$(G,\ell)$ is a yes-instance.
-By using the above argument iteratively on the $2$-vertex connected components of~$G_i$ (the $2$-vertex connected components of size at least~$4$), we observe that if the number of $2$-vertex connected components in~$G$ is at least~$\ell$, then~$(G,\ell)$ is a yes-instance.
+This implies that if~${C-\{v\}}$ has at least $\ell$~connected components of size at most~$3$, then~$(C,k)$ is a yes-instance.
+By using the above argument iteratively on the $2$-vertex connected components of~$C_i$ (the $2$-vertex connected components of size at least~$4$), we observe that if the number of $2$-vertex connected components in~$C$ is at least~$\ell$, then~$(C,k)$ is a yes-instance.
 Thus, in the following, we may safely assume that the number of $2$-vertex connected components is at most~$\ell$.
-According to \Cref{lem-2-vertex-connected-component}, we can replace each $2$-vertex connected component of~$G$ by an equivalent instance with at most $8\ell^2+31\ell+28$~vertices.
-Hence,~$G$ can be replaced by an equivalent instance with $8\ell^3+31\ell^2+28\ell$~vertices.
+According to \Cref{lem-2-vertex-connected-component}, we can replace each $2$-vertex connected component of~$C$ by an equivalent instance with at most~$8\ell^2+31\ell+28$~vertices.
+Hence,~$C$ can be replaced by an equivalent instance with at most~$8\ell^3+31\ell^2+28\ell$~vertices.
+Similarly, if~$G$ contains at least~$\ell+1$ bridges, then~$(G,k)$ is a yes-instance as shown above.
+Thus, the entire graph~$G$ can be replaced by a graph with at most

-It remains to handle the case that~$G$ is not $2$-edge connected.
-Recall that we assume that each bridge of~$G$ is a safe edge, as otherwise~$(G,\ell)$ is a no-instance.
-Similar to \Cref{obs-comb-2-vertex-compos}, minimal unsafe spanning connected subgraphs for the $2$-edge connected components can be merged together with the safe bridges to obtain a minimal unsafe spanning connected subgraph for the input graph.
-Now, we can apply similar arguments as we did above to show that if there are more than $\ell$~many $2$-edge connected components, then we have a yes-instance.
-Hence,~$G$ can be replaced by an equivalent instance with $8\ell^4+31\ell^3+28\ell^2$~vertices.
-Now, we achieve an FPT-time algorithm with respect to~$\ell$ by checking for each subset~$F$ of at most $\ell$~edges whether~$G-F$ is an unsafe spanning connected subgraph for~$G$.
-Hence, we obtain an algorithm with running time~$\Oh(\ell^{8\ell}\cdot\poly(n))$. \end{proof}